spearhead-he/FDAT/README.md

 FDAT enables to:

-- Plot and analyze ICME/Forbush decrease events
+- Plotting and analyzing ICME/Forbush decrease events
-- Select borders of ICME events and related Forbush decreases
+- Selecting boundaries for ICME events and related Forbush decreases
-- Perform in-situ analysis of ICMEs
-- Execute ForbMod best-fit procedures on selected events
+- Executing ForbMod best-fit procedures on selected events
-- Generate comprehensive analysis outputs and visualizations
+- Performing in-situ analysis of ICMEs
+- Analyzing sheath regions with support for front region separation
+- Conducting Lundquist flux rope fitting for magnetic obstacles
+- Exporting mf/sw/gcr data for a chosen range of time

 ## Requirements